ckrbl/setuptools-protobuf-grpc/README.md

-# setuptools with protobuf and grpc compilation
+# Setuptools with Protobuf and GRPC compilation

 Plugin for `setuptools` that adds support for compiling protobuf files.